hydazz/docker-radarr/README.md

 ## Upgrading Radarr

 To upgrade, all you have to do is pull the latest Docker image.
-We automatically check for Radarr updates daily so there may be some delay when an update is released to when the image is updated.
+We automatically check for Radarr updates every hour.
+When a new version is released, we build and publish an image both as a version tag and on `:latest`.

 ## Credits